yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/neural_language_models.md

 * Better generalization with efficient model parameters: Neural models can generalize to unseen word combinations more effectively.
 * Handling longer contexts: Recurrent neural network architectures allow for theoretically unlimited context.

-$n$-gram models also fails to capture the semantic meaning of words.

 ### Feed-forward Neural Language Model